Frequently Asked Questions

 Put bluntly, Silverlaken is not the place to host a party, after-party, after-after-party or even a pre-party.
 Sorry.

-Registered guests are welcome to dock (free of charge) during daylight hours and during normal weather at Silverlaken.
+Registered guests are welcome to dock (free of charge) during daylight hours under normal weather conditions at the Silverlaken Estate.
 First come first severe.
 Book in advance.

-As the docks are light weight residential grade, guests should plan to overnight at the local marina or use the launch ramp at the State Park to pull out for the night or heavy weather in the day.
+As our docks are light weight residential grade, guests with boats should arrange an overnight slip at the local marina or use the launch ramp at Silver Lake State Park to pull out for the night or during heavy weather in the daytime.

 Overnight parking for vehicle and trailer is available at Silverlaken when confirmed in advance.